a20351766/udo.1.4.0/docs/source/enable_tls.rst

 Securing Communication With Transport Layer Security (TLS)
 ==========================================================

-Fabric supports for secure communication between nodes using TLS.
+UDO supports for secure communication between nodes using TLS.
 TLS communication can use both one-way (server only) and two-way (server and client) authentication.

 Configuring TLS for peers nodes